alejandro-parra/grand-prix/ARCHITECTURE (1).md

 * **Response channel**: It refers to the booleans channel that recieves the main goroutine's response.
 * **Desacceleration rate for racer**: It refers to the breaking rate when a competitor aproximates to another competitor.
 * **Desacceleration rate for curve**: It refers to the breaking rate when the competitor travels through a curve on the track.

+## GUI Update
+Once a competitor's request is aproved by the main goroutine, that competitor sends an update to the `prints goroutine` through the `updates channel`.
+The prints goroutine emptys the updates channel, fills a slice where the last update of each competitor is stored and prints each competitor stats and the competition track updated with each competitor new position.